 Search ads are those that appear at the top of a Google search.
 They will have a small sticker next to the text informing you that it is an ad and they should be relevant to the search itself.
 More on that later.
 Search ads are five to six times more likely to garner responses than banner ads on average.

 Email ads are links that are tracked to people’s inboxes.
-Typically, email ad CTR are calculated with more complex methods, with bounce rate, how often an email is sent, how often an email is opened as well as other metrics.
+Typically, email ad CTR is calculated with more complex methods, with bounce rate, how often an email is sent, how often an email is opened as well as other metrics.

 What Is A Good CTR?

 Put simply, there is no simple answer to this question as it will depend on a range of factors that can not be easily summarized with a golden number.
-Almost everything you can think of can affect what represents a good CTR, industry, type of campaign, customers targeted, value of product or service and object of the campaign.
+Almost everything you can think of can affect what represents a good CTR, industry, type of campaign, customers targeted, the value of product or service and object of the campaign.

 Other Important Metrics